What are the Benefits of Filing a Consumer Proposal?

 The benefits of a consumer proposal in Canada include:

-• You can retake control of your financial future – When you enter into a proposal with your creditors you will be back in control of your financial situation and your future.
+• You can retake control of your financial future – By entering into a consumer proposal with your unsecured creditors you can be back in control of your financial situation and your future.
 With the weight of your debts gone and the threat of collection actions or wage garnishments lifted you will be able to breathe again and begin planning for a secure future;

 • You will be able to consolidate your debts into one manageable payment – A consumer proposal allows you to consolidate your debts into one manageable payment.
 You will make the payment directly to your Trustee who will deal with all of your creditors on your behalf.
 Unlike a consolidation loan, you do not have to have good credit or be approved by the bank to consolidate your debt with a consumer proposal;

 • You will receive flexibility on how you can repay your debt – Under a consumer proposal you can make a one time up-front lump sum payment if you have the available funds, structure the term of your proposal from 3 months up to 60 months, and if your situation changes you can make larger payments to your trustee (known as a consumer proposal administrator) to have your proposal completed sooner;

 • Interest charges will be frozen – As soon as you file a proposal all interest charges on your debt will freeze and you will no longer accumulate more interest charges on your debt;

 • You will be able to repay only a portion of your debt – Under a consumer proposal debt repayment plan you will be able to repay only a portion of your debt to your creditors.
 Generally, under a proposal plan, you will repay 30% to 50% of your total debt;